mattermost/docs/source/help/getting-started/searching.rst

 PostgreSQL:

 - Email addresses don't return results.
-- Hashtags or recent mentions of usernames containing a dash don't return search results.
+- Hashtags or recent mentions of usernames containing a dash don't return results.
-- Terms containing a dash return incorrect results as dashes are ignored in the search engine.
+- Terms containing a dash return incorrect results since dashes are ignored in the search engine.

 MySQL:

-- Hashtags or recent mentions of usernames containing a dot don't return search results.
+- Hashtags or recent mentions of usernames containing a dot don't return results.
-- Stop words that are excluded from search in MySQL: ``"a", "about", "an", "are", "as", "at", "be", "by", "com", "de", "en", "for", "from", "how", "i", "in", "is", "it", "la", "of", "on", "or", "that", "the", "this", "to", "was", "what", "when", "where", "who", "will", "with", "und", "the", "www"``.
+- Stop words that are excluded from search in MySQL include: ``"a", "about", "an", "are", "as", "at", "be", "by", "com", "de", "en", "for", "from", "how", "i", "in", "is", "it", "la", "of", "on", "or", "that", "the", "this", "to", "was", "what", "when", "where", "who", "will", "with", "und", "the", "www"``.